-We need to better incent and coordinate actions - occurring in pockets throughout our state's institutions - to increase access to higher education for all Coloradoans.
+We need to provide better incentives and coordinate action - occurring in pockets throughout our state's institutions - to increase access to higher education for all Coloradoans.
 This includes focus on the right entry point to meet each individual's goals and needs, and the right pathways to complete their education.
 It means retaining them once they enter college and prioritizing completion of a credential of higher education - a certificate or degree.